dreamfactorysoftware/platform-wiki/about-snowplow/Developer-FAQ.md

 However, we have done everything we can to minimise the effect on site performance: by default the SnowPlow JavaScript tracker is minified, and hosted on Amazon CloudFront.
 We also recommend using the JavaScript tracker's asynchronous tags to minimize impact on page load.

 <a name="gui"/>
-## Does SnowPlow have a graphical user interface to enable me to analyse and visualise web analytics data?
+## Does SnowPlow have a graphical user interface?

 No, currently SnowPlow does not have a GUI.
 Analysts who want to query data collected by SnowPlow can use any third-party tool, such as Tableau, Chartio or PowerPivot.